wwidjaja0/site/README.md

 - The CSE 134B course at UCSD guided by Professor Thomas Powell.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This codebase is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.